ealkl/Proj.net---pyOCR/README.md

 -----------------
 Currently only placeholder for some notes for the project.

-If you feel like testing it out, clone the project (launch pyOCR) and follow the instructions in the buttom of the page for instructions on how to install & compile dependencies.
+If you feel like testing it out, clone the project (launch pyOCR) and follow the instructions on the buttom of the page on how to install & compile (most) dependencies.

 Cam-interface
 -----------------